JDevC/PrimalRing/README.md

 Title Screen:

 - Up and Down keys = Highlight different options
-- ENTER = Select option
+- ENTER = Select option:
+  - New Game = Start game from the beginning
+  - Load Game = Start game from a previous possition (only one for now)
+  - Options = Configure your game (WIP)
+  - Quit = Exit from the game

 Level 1: